raiden-02/CyberRunner/server/arena-forge-evaluation-p4b.md

 # Interaction evaluation

-Revision stress suite.
-Separate from the basic-repair evaluation.
+Harder than the basic-repair suite.
+Here a useful edit can break a guardrail.
+The question is whether the iterative designer recovers better than one-shot.
+It did not, overall.

+Do not mix these percents with the basic-repair suite.

 Reproducibility: manifest `arena-forge-p4b-v1`.

-The basic-repair suite scored 34/34 (100%) on both arms.
-Almost every iterative run was one edit then finish, so it did not test evaluator-grounded revision.
+The basic-repair suite scored 34/34 on both arms.
+Almost every iterative run was one edit then finish, so it did not test recovery after a later edit.

-This suite asks: when an edit that helps a target can change a guardrail, does the iterative agent recover or refine better than one-shot?

-## P4-A (do not mix into P4-B percents)
+## Basic-repair suite (do not mix into these percents)

-- basic recovery
-- P2 100%
+- one-shot 100%
-- P3 100%
+- iterative 100%

 ## Contract